Ish Smith scores career-high 32 points, Wizards beat Nuggets

-Smith and Brown came off the bench to lead the Wizards.
-They followed up Monday’s big win over the Miami Heat by knocking off one of the best teams from the West.

 After Denver took a 101-99 lead with 9:33 left on Mason Plumlee’s dunk, the Wizards scored the next 11 with the run eventually reaching 19-2 for a 118-103 lead with 4:48 remaining.
-Smith scored 11 points in that stretch, capping the surge with a 3-pointer and ended with 13 in the fourth quarter.
+Smith scored 11 points in that stretch, capping the surge with a 3-pointer.

-“It was ridiculous,” Brown said about Smith’s play in the fourth.
-“Literally, it was like, “Give Ish the ball and get out of the way.'”

 Jamal Murray scored all 39 of his points after the first quarter for Denver, and Nikola Jokic had with 14 points and 10 rebounds.
 The Nuggets have lost two of three on their five-game trip.
 They shot 6 of 29 on 3-pointers.

-“That was embarrassing.
-That was an embarrassing performance.
-We had a mindset that we’re just going to show up and win the game maybe because some of their starters were (out). … We got our ass kicked tonight.”

-Washington played its second straight game without scoring leader Bradley Beal.
+Washington won its second straight without scoring leader Bradley Beal.
 The two-time All-star remains day-to-day.
 He returned Wednesday against Orlando after missing two games with lower leg soreness, but sat out Friday night against Portland after re-aggravating the injury.

-In all, Washington is currently without it’s top four scorers which doesn’t include John Wall who has missed the entire season.

-Isaac Bonga had 15 points and Anzejs Pasecniks added 13 to give the Wizards four double-digit scorers off the bench

 TIP-INS